8gQ/AstroidEscape/README.md

 - [ ] Implement Facebook score posting
 - [ ] Implement Twitter score posting
 - [ ] Fix collision boxes on LargeAsteroid
+- [ ] Resize buttons to be all the same size

 Ideas
 =====